sabbelasichon/typo3-rector/README.md

 https://github.com/sabbelasichon/typo3-rector/issues You can filter by tags

+### Assign the issue to yourself

+Assign the issue to yourself so others can see that you are working on it.

 ### Create Rector

 1. Find a place to store the Rector in `src/Rector`.
 What is the most logical folder structure?